Radhika210307/Cloud-computing-/Readme.md

 # 4)create route tables
+ A route table contains a set of rules, called routes that are used to determine where network traffic is directed.
+Each subnet in your VPC must be associated with a route table; the table controls the routing for the subnet.

+Route - 0.0.0.0/0 to IGW

+Route - 192.168.0.0/16 to VGW

 •Now we have to go to the route table and create 2 route table , one for IGW and another for VGW .

 ![image](https://github.com/user-attachments/assets/cc5d46b7-ca45-44b0-a7f0-8313cc23bfb9)